Boshes/Trax/README.md

 # Trax #

-Web Application with Vue which uses the Spotify API
+Web Application Game using Vue and the Spotify API

+## Aim ##

+Guess the most popular song by the random artist on screen to get points and high scores

-## Demo ##
+## Play ##
 https://boshes.github.io/Trax

 ### Details ###
-Web Application built with Vue and bundled with webpack.
+The application was built with Vue and bundled with Webpack

-Design uses Vue Material Design
+Design uses Bootstrap and Vue Material Design